ppy/osu-wiki/news/2020-02-28-mappers-report-february.md

 ### osu!taiko

-- **Drum Sampleset**: A rule was removed which forbade the use of the drum sampleset.
-Previously, the game had no drum sample set support for osu!taiko, but this was fixed and samples added.
+- **Drum Sampleset**: A rule was removed which disallowed the use of the drum sampleset.
+Previously, the game had no drum sample set support for osu!taiko, but this has since been fixed and default samples added.
 Thus, the rule has been removed as the sampleset is now usable.

 ### osu!catch